Contribution of Research/Creative Work Appropriate to the Disciplines of Playwriting and Dramaturgy

 With regard to process, in the initial stages I collaborated with the musical director to create the lyrics and musical story structure.
 Thereafter I developed a draft of the script prior to the production and once the cast was selected I was able to make edits and incorporate ideas from the child actors.
 Once the final 90 minute full length script was completed a full cast read through was held and thereafter the rehearsal process began.

 In my role as the production director I created the rehearsal schedule and conducted daily rehearsals with the actors.
 In addition, I held production meetings with the design team to make decisions regarding how to best capture the look, tone and mood of the play.
 Lastly, in collaboration with the design team I managed the tech process in preparation for the public event.

-My contribution as playwright made to achieve the goals of creating a production reflecting artistic and commercial merit for "Hot Fun in the Summer Time" include:
+As playwright my contributions made to achieve the goals of creating a production reflecting artistic and commercial merit for "Say it Loud" include:

-- Conduct ethnological and anthropological research to aide with developing the story line and characters
+- Conduct ethnological and anthropological research to support the developing story line and character development

 - Write and edit multiple drafts of the play script